Brewer219/osticket-prereqs/README.md

 > Internet Information Services (IIS) is the web server that will host the osTicket application.

-<h3>2.
-INSTALL PHP MANAGER AND PREREQUISITES</h3>
+<h3> INSTALL PHP MANAGER AND PREREQUISITES</h3>
-A. Install PHP Manager for IIS
+1. Install PHP Manager for IIS

-Locate PHPManagerForIIS_V1.5.0.msi in the installation folder and run the installer to complete the setup.
+2. Locate PHPManagerForIIS_V1.5.0.msi in the installation folder and run the installer to complete the setup.

 >![Note]
 >osTicket is a PHP-based web application.
 PHP Manager enables IIS to properly process and manage PHP files, ensuring the application runs correctly.
 This step also helps manage PHP configuration settings and maintain version compatibility with osTicket.

-B. Install IIS URL Rewrite Module
+3. Install IIS URL Rewrite Module
->From the installation folder, locate rewrite_amd64_en-US.msi and proceed with the installation.
+4. From the installation folder, locate rewrite_amd64_en-US.msi and proceed with the installation.
 >![Note]
 >osTicket relies on URL rewriting for proper navigation and functionality.
 The IIS URL Rewrite Module allows the server to correctly interpret and process rewritten URLs required by the application.

-C. Install the PHP Runtime
+5. Install the PHP Runtime
-Create a new folder on the C:\ drive named PHP.
+6. Create a new folder on the C:\ drive named PHP.
-From the installation folder, extract the contents of php-7.3.8-nts-Win32-VC15-x86.zip into the newly created C:\PHP directory.
+7. From the installation folder, extract the contents of php-7.3.8-nts-Win32-VC15-x86.zip into the newly created C:\PHP directory.
-The extracted files contain the actual PHP runtime engine that IIS will execute.
-PHP Manager, installed earlier, is used to configure and manage this runtime environment.
+8. The extracted files contain the actual PHP runtime engine that IIS will execute.
+9. PHP Manager, installed earlier, is used to configure and manage this runtime environment.

-D. Install Visual C++ Redistributable
+10. Install Visual C++ Redistributable
-Locate VC_redist.x86.exe in the installation folder and run the installer.
+11. Locate VC_redist.x86.exe in the installation folder and run the installer.
-The Microsoft Visual C++ Redistributable package is required because PHP depends on these runtime libraries to function properly on Windows systems.
+12. The Microsoft Visual C++ Redistributable package is required because PHP depends on these runtime libraries to function properly on Windows systems.

-E. Install and Configure MySQL Server
+13. Install and Configure MySQL Server
-Locate mysql-5.5.62-win32.msi in the installation folder and begin the installation process.
+14. Locate mysql-5.5.62-win32.msi in the installation folder and begin the installation process.
-Select Typical Installation
+15. Select Typical Installation
-Click Install
+16. Click Install
-After installation completes, launch the MySQL Configuration Wizard
+17. After installation completes, launch the MySQL Configuration Wizard

 Within the wizard: